 - two inches of rigid insulated finished walls/ceiling

 - bathroom wall with sliding pocket door

 Certainly not as expensive as a house, but not exactly cheap either.

-Be warned though, when it comes to projects like theses, all architects are not created equal.
-This space is a far cry from high rise hotels, multi-story office buildings or custome residential.
+Be warned though, when it comes to projects like these, all architects are not created equal.
+This space is a far cry from high rise hotels, multi-story office buildings or custom residential.
 Don’t expect every architect to be able to give advice on, or even be familiar with shipping container concepts.

 I am by no means an expert on the subject yet.
 But my curiosity is definitely peaked.
 After doing some digging around online and receiving those quotes from Global Portable Homes, several questions came to mind:

 - How are these shelters connected with outside services (telephone, internet, sewage and wastewater)?
 Since the website boasts that your shelter can have all these amenities, I’m wondering how it happens.
 The whole idea is to have the shelter out of harm’s way, not right next door to your 3 bedroom, 2 bathroom house on your cul-de-sac (I emailed Global Portable Homes another time, but am still yet to hear back).

 - What legal red tape is there to putting one of these on a piece of property (not that I always dot every “I” and cross every “T”, but it doesn’t hurt to know)?

 - Is there a permitting process for these things to be built?

 - What are the best sites for your shipping container shelter?